 Frequently asked questions

-From Monday 28 September to Monday 21 December 2020 the council will be inviting responses to the proposals via a public consultation.
+From Monday 28 September to Monday 21 December 2020 the council invited responses to the proposals via a public consultation.

 We appreciate moving to alternate weekly collections would be a big change and that while many people will welcome the increased recycling, residents may also have questions or concerns.
 We carried out this consultation to find out how the changes would affect people in Eastbourne and what measures we might need to put in place to help residents under the new arrangements.